networknt/light-doc/content/en/service/http-sidecar/deploy-patterns.md

 reviewed: true
 ---

-Compared with the embedded cross-cutting concerns in the same process, the sidecar approach has a separate process plus the back-end API process.
+The sidecar approach has a separate backend API process compared with the embedded cross-cutting concerns in the same process.
 We can deploy the two processes in the same container or the sidecar process in a different container in a pod.

 Putting the sidecar and backend API in the same container can reduce the resource usage overall, as an additional container will have its OS.
 However, there are several benefits if the sidecar is in its own container.